ZALA Lancet

-The ZALA Lancet (official designation: Item 52/Item 51) is an unmanned aerial vehicle (UAV) and loitering munition developed by Russian company ZALA Aero Group (part of Kalashnikov Concern) for the Russian Armed Forces.
+The ZALA Lancet (official designation: Item 52/Item 51) is an unmanned aerial vehicle (UAV) and loitering munition developed by the Russian company ZALA Aero Group (part of Kalashnikov Concern) for the Russian Armed Forces.
 It was first unveiled in June 2019 at the ARMY-2019 military expo in Moscow.
-It is a further development of the ZALA KYB-UAV (also known as KUB-BLA) loitering munition.
+It is a further development of the ZALA Kub-BLA (also known as KYB-UAV) loitering munition.
+Iran claimed in April 2024 that it has manufactured a domestic analogue of the drone.

 Description

 The ZALA Lancet can be used for both reconnaissance and strike missions.
 It has a maximum range of 40 km and a maximum takeoff weight (MTOW) of up to 12 kg.
-In combat mode, it can be armed either with high explosive (HE) or HE-fragmentation warheads.
+In combat mode, it can be armed either with high explosive (HE), HE-fragmentation or shaped charge warheads.
 It features optical-electronic guidance and TV guidance unit, which allows the munition to be controlled during the terminal stage of flight.
 The drone features intelligence, navigation and communications modules.
 According to Zala Aero Chief Designer Alexander Zakharov, the Lancet can be used in so called "air mining" role.
 In this role, the drone dives at maximum speed up to 300 km/h and strikes enemy unmanned combat aerial vehicles (UCAVs) mid-flight.
 Lancet can be launched via catapult launcher from ground or sea platforms like the Raptor-class patrol boats.
 The drone is powered by an electric motor.

+ZALA drones use radio frequencies in the bands 868-870 MHz and 902-928 MHz.
+Lancet operates on two frequency channels with a reserve frequency to complicate jamming, and they can interface with communication relay UAVs.

+It is estimated to cost about 3 million rubles ($35,000).

+The Lancet contains many Western electronic components, including the Jetson TX2 module by NVIDIA used as its onboard control equipment and the Xilinx Zynq SoC module by Xilinx, an American company owned by AMD, used for implementing programmable logic.

 Operational history

+Syrian Civil War

 The Lancet has been combat tested in Syria during the Russian military intervention in the Syrian civil war since at least November 2020.
 In April 2021, it was engaged in strikes against Tahrir al-Sham in the Idlib Governorate.